 I first met Betty Lasky at her Bellagio Road apartment in LA in April 1999, after being introduced to her by Jerry Anker, a dear and mutual friend of ours.

-Miss Lasky, do you still have a lot of you father’s memos, notes, scripts, etc.?
+Miss Lasky, do you still have a lot of your father’s memos, notes, scripts, etc.?

 No, the entire Lasky collection is pretty much in the Academy library.
 It’s still all a little mixed up, I need to go over there and organize it, but I haven’t had the time to do it yet.
-We also have a huge collection of correspondence between my brother Jesse and my father which is fascinating.
-I learned a great deal of that, because there is a big age difference with my brother [12 years].
+We also have a huge collection of correspondence between my brother Jesse and my father, which is fascinating.
+I learned a great deal of that because there is a big age difference with my brother [12 years].
 He really saw the early period.
-Through their correspondence I’ve been able to learn about my father’s best friend, Douglas Fairbanks.
-They were constantly playing golf together, they travelled together with George Putnam, of the Putnam publishing family [G.P.
+Through their correspondence, I’ve been able to learn about my father’s best friend, Douglas Fairbanks.
+They were constantly playing golf together; they traveled together with George Putnam of the Putnam publishing family [G.P.
 Putnam’s Sons].
 At night, they were always going out, dancing late at night.
 The telegrams which were sent between my father and Cecil B. DeMille—some of them are on a day-to-day basis—are also very interesting.
 They showed me my father’s involvement on a daily basis with DeMille on the West Coast while my father was in New York.
 They were always discussing the film of the moment, the director, who they should cast, what the public wanted to see, every detail.
 The De Mille collection is very interesting too.
-He was like David O. Selznick, he saved every memo.
+He was like David O. Selznick; he saved every memo.